airdcpp-web/airdcpp-webclient/INSTALL.md

 #### Install libraries

+Note that `libtbb-dev` is an optional dependency as it's not available for all processor architectures (such as armv6).

 ##### Ubuntu 14.04 LTS

 `sudo apt-get install pkg-config libbz2-dev zlib1g-dev libssl-dev libstdc++6 libminiupnpc-dev libnatpmp-dev libtbb-dev libgeoip-dev libboost1.55-dev libboost-regex1.55 libboost-thread1.55 libboost-system1.55 libleveldb-dev`